This document describes the process for working with the third-party libraries (custom libraries) used within Talend.

 Even though the command line is running, the custom libraries do not appear automatically in its Maven repository.

 It will only bring these across from Nexus when it needs to build them into an artifact, such as when a Publisher or Job Conductor task is run.
-As mentioned earlier, try to avoid using these methods to publish or build artifacts, as the command line will be deprecated.
+As mentioned earlier, try to avoid using these methods to publish or build artifacts and as much as possible, publish artifacts to Nexus and deploy those.

 Before publishing from Studio, you must configure the Nexus artifact repository in the Preferences.